calvincheng/sicp/chapter1/section1/notes1-1.md

 > We conjure the spirits of the computer with our spells.

+> The contrast between function and procedure is a reflection of the general
+> distinction between describing properties of things and describing how to do
+> things, or, as it is sometimes referred to, the distinction between
+> declarative knowledge and imperative knowledge.

 ---

 A good programming languages can help us manage the complexity of our ideas by